-As we can see from the component tree hierarchy, the user interface layout consists of a ConstraintLayout parent with a single child in the form of a TextView object.
+As we can see from the component tree hierarchy, the user interface layout consists of a ConstraintLayout parent and a TextView child object.

-Before proceeding, check that the Layout Editor's Autoconnect mode is enabled.
+Before proceeding, also check that the Layout Editor's Autoconnect mode is enabled.
 This means that as components are added to the layout, the Layout Editor will automatically add constraints to make sure the components are correctly positioned for different screen sizes and device orientations (a topic that will be covered in much greater detail in future chapters).
 The Autoconnect button appears in the Layout Editor toolbar and is represented by a magnet icon.
-When disabled the magnet appears with a diagonal line through it (Figure 3-10).
-If necessary, reenable Autoconnect mode by clicking on this button.
+When disabled the magnet appears with a diagonal line through it (Figure 3-8).
+If necessary, re-enable Autoconnect mode by clicking on this button.